Agrium (AGU) Q3 2017 Results - Earnings Call Transcript

 Turning to Retail results for the third quarter.
 Retail EBITDA was up 9% over the same period last year.
 Our U.S. Retail operations accounted for all of the increase with EBITDA in the U.S. up 22% over third quarter of 2016.
 Weather played a key factor regionally this quarter with drought conditions in Australia and Western Canada and excess moisture in Argentina keeping earnings flat to slightly lower year-over-year in these regions.
 The two massive hurricanes in the Southern U.S. had an impact on crop protection sales in the Southern region, which contributed to a reduction in crop protection margins this quarter.
 We also continue to make good progress on our strategic priorities for Retail.
 We saw good contributions from acquisitions and the strength in sales of our proprietary product portfolio where sales were up 20% compared to the same period last year.

-Furthermore, our greenfield or newbuild retail center program continues as per plan with 12 new farm centers in different stages of development, and we expect to have several operational for the upcoming spring season.
+Furthermore, our greenfield, or newbuild, retail center program continues as per plan with 12 new farm centers in different stages of development, and we expect to have several operational for the upcoming spring season.

 Our Financial Services business also has grown significantly this year with EBITDA more than double last year at this time, and we continue to have strong interest from growers in North America.
 Retail is expected to show improvement across almost all of our key operational metrics in 2017.
 And in many cases, we are expected to meet or exceed our 2020 targets this year.